Killer (Adamski song): Release

 Both Adamski and Seal recalled that they were in financial trouble at the time of recording.
 Seal was almost penniless and was living in a squat.
-Although Adamski had his own following as a DJ and was enjoying success with his previous single "N-R-G", he was on a government scheme which paid his rent and allowed him £40 a week.
-Both Adamski and Seal were struck by the popularity of "Killer" following its release on 21 March 1990.
-The song went to the top of the UK charts, reached the top ten in many European countries, and sold strongly across the world.
+Although Adamski had his own following as a DJ and was enjoying success with his previous single "N-R-G", he was on the Enterprise Allowance Scheme which paid his rent and allowed him £40 a week.
+Both Adamski and Seal were struck by the popularity of "Killer" following its release on 26 March 1990.
+The song topped the UK Singles Chart and reached the top 10 in many European countries.
 Adamski recounted his surprise at people singing the memorable bassline to him in the street and, in particular, at hearing the track played at a wedding in a hotel at which he stayed following a performance in Cambridge.
 Seal recalled, "within a week, I went from being a relative nobody – this weird guy at raves, with silver bits in my hair – to a household name."